p0wnz/IpGrabber/README.md

 to start just upload images, after that go back and refresh the page and click your image on the left, then click copy to copy the link, then you can give it to who ever to obtain their IP ADDRESS

+The ip addresses usually shows later in the control panel